-1. After the first word has been played on the board, the orientation of spelling words left to right and top to bottom has been established.
+- 1. After the first word has been played on the board, the orientation of spelling words left to right and top to bottom has been established.
 Words played subsequently must follow the same orientation or can be successfully challenged off the board.

-Please note that this is unrelated to the orientation of bonus-square lettering.
+Please note that this is unrelated to the orientation of bonus-square lettering. - 2.
+It is not strictly against the rules to place individual letters upside-down (letter still showing), though this is generally considered inappropriate and should be avoided at all times.
+The Director may be called if a player continues to do so, and a warning given to desist.